gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 Furthermore, **Ranges** represent the series of time segments for when a particular resource is active on the timeline, while **Properties** represent, as the name suggests, the properties of a given node, such as values and colors, links to assets and/or other nodes, etc.

-Having such a clearly defined data model makes it easy to serialize and deserialize the content of a project for saving and loading purposes as we can rely on a well identified separation between what should be persisted vs. what's engine specific.
+Having such a clearly defined data model makes it easy to serialize and deserialize the content of a project (for saving and loading purposes respectively) as we can rely on a well identified separation between what should be persisted vs. what's engine specific.

 <div style="text-align: center;">